jensmdriller/google-k8s-workshop/modules/09-ingress.md

 Exercise 2 (Optional): Specify app domain
 -----------------------------------------

-1. Now, gceme app should be accessed using specific dns name.
+1. Now, gceme app should be accessed using a specific DNS name.
 1. Modify your `/etc/hosts` and set `gceme-training.com` domain to be resolved to the ingress IP address.
 1. Modify ingress definition appropriately.
-Find section `Name based virtual hosting` in [this](https://kubernetes.io/docs/concepts/services-networking/ingress/#types-of-ingress) document for reference.
+Find section `Name-based virtual hosting` in [this](https://kubernetes.io/docs/concepts/services-networking/ingress/#types-of-ingress) document for reference.
 1. Access `gceme-training.com` from your web browser.
 1. Verify that you can't access `gceme` app using IP address anymore